cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - Another community

 ### Health Equity Analysis and synthesis
-We reviewed the data from the intercepts and the usability testing sessions and we created a word document and presentation with the findings from both methods.
+We reviewed the data from the intercepts and the usability testing sessions and created a word document and presentation with the findings from both methods.
 We also created a spreadsheet with findings, hyphotesis and recommendations.

 ![Equity](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/equity.jpg)

-### Health Equity Next steps

 - We have identified two segments of users with different prior knowledge, abilities and overall expectations.

 1. For the people who are familiar with the topic, this page is a great attempt but it falls short.
 This group is looking for more data that they could use to perform their own analysis.
 2. For people who are not very familiar with the issue, this page is quite sophisticated and it’s almost too advanced.
 The first two sections seem enough for a first attempt to learn about the issue and a great introduction to inequalities around race and ethnicity.
-This group is looking for more educational resources and a more of a guided experience.
+This group is looking for more educational resources and a guided experience.

 ![Equity](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/segments.jpg)

+### Health Equity Next steps

 There are two possible approaches to our segmented audience: